ttu/securing-web-api/docs/presentation_notes.md

   - [How CDN works](https://cf-assets.www.cloudflare.com/slt3lc6tev37/7Dy6rquZDDKSJoeS27Y6xc/4a671b7cc7894a475a94f0140981f5d9/what_is_a_cdn_distributed_server_map.png)
   - Other features: image optimization, security, etc.
 - Load Balancer
-  - Multiple instances
+  - Balance load for all instances
 - Cache-Control headers
+  - How headers are used by Browser, CDN, LB
 - Show how cache works
-  - Show how cache is used in the service
-  - Show how cache is used in the middleware
-- Show how cache works
-  - Show how cache is used in the service
-  - Show how cache is used in the middleware
+  - Show how cache is used in the service, middleware, LB and CDN
 - Cache invalidation
   - POST `products/admin/prices`
   - Pubsub